stdombek/docs/content/en/docs/Consortia/_index.md

 To unassign an affiliation with a member, follow these steps:

+1. Login as an account which is already added to the affiliation you want to remove from another user.
+A user can assign or unassign other users to any affiliation that they themself are added to.
+If a user is added to only one affiliation of a client library, then they will not see the **Affiliation** accordion while editing other users.
-1. Search for the user record.
+2. Search for the user record.
 For more information, see [Users > Search for user records](../users/#search-for-user-records).
 Select the user record.
 It will open in a new pane.
-2. Click **Actions \> Edit** to edit the user record.
+3. Click **Actions \> Edit** to edit the user record.
-3. Open the **Affiliations** accordion.
+4. Open the **Affiliations** accordion.
 The user’s primary affiliation appears in bold type.
-4. Click the **Assign/unassign** button.
+5. Click the **Assign/unassign** button.
-5. Find the member in the **Affiliations** window or use the **Search & filter** pane to search for a member or filter the list by **Affiliation assignment status**.
+6. Find the member in the **Affiliations** window or use the **Search & filter** pane to search for a member or filter the list by **Affiliation assignment status**.
-6. Uncheck the box next to the **Name** of the member to unassign, or remove, the affiliation.
+7. Uncheck the box next to the **Name** of the member to unassign, or remove, the affiliation.
 One or more affiliations to member libraries, excluding the primary affiliation and affiliation with central tenant, can be unassigned in this step.
-7. Click **Save & close**.
+8. Click **Save & close**.

 ### Assign or unassign user permissions for an affiliation